Part 3: From Editing Files to Managing Versions¶

 Summary¶

-- Git thinks in changesets, not files — every commit records what changed, why, when, and by whom
+- Git thinks in changesets, not files.
+Every commit records what changed, why, when, and by whom.
+This is the foundational shift from file editing to version management.

-git logshows the history of documentation states;git diffshows how one state differs from another- Atomic commits — one logical unit of work per commit — reduce review friction, enable precise rollback, and produce a meaningful audit trail
+- Atomic commits, one logical unit of work per commit, reduce review friction, enable precise rollback, and produce a meaningful audit trail.
+Conventional Commits prefixes make that history readable.